buildbot/buildbot/master/docs/manual/cfg-statustargets.rst

 You can define custom start and end build messages using the `startDescription` and `endDescription` optional interpolation arguments.

+Starting with Buildbot version 0.8.11, :class:`GitHubStatus` supports additional parameter -- ``baseURL`` -- that allows to specify a different API base endpoint.
+This is required if you work with GitHub Enterprise installation.
+This feature requires ``txgithub`` of version 0.2.0 or better.

 .. [#] Apparently this is the same way http://buildd.debian.org displays build status

 .. [#] It may even be possible to provide SSL access by using a